jdiehl/brackets-less-autocompile/README.md

 * Thanks to [James Lawrence](https://github.com/jlaw90) for enabling relative imports in less.
 * Thanks to [Martin Zagora](https://github.com/zaggino) for adding the less verison number to the output.
 * Thanks to [Dimitar S.](https://github.com/deemeetar) for allowing users to specify a custom output path.
+* Thanks to [FezVrasta](https://github.com/FezVrasta) for tweaking the less compiler settings.

 ### License
 The MIT License (MIT)